Guide

 How to Capture a Webpage Screenshot in Chrome

-Capture the visible page or select the exact region you need, then make it searchable.
+Capture the full page, the visible page, or the exact region you need, then make it searchable.

 Chrome has basic screenshot options, but it does not give you a searchable screenshot library.
-Screenmarks captures the visible page or a selected region, saves URL context, and processes each capture so you can find it later.
+Screenmarks captures full pages, visible pages, or selected regions, saves URL context, and processes each capture so you can find it later.

 Step-by-Step